AliceHincu/Theory-Concepts/Relational Model.md

 **The instance** of the Movie relation(the whole table):
 ![image](https://user-images.githubusercontent.com/53339016/150638929-06490d0d-2fd6-4706-a430-96cbd93c9783.png)

+A **relational database** is a collection of relations with distinct names.
+A **relational database schema** is collection of schemas for the relations in the database A **database instance** is a collection of relation instances, one / relational schema in the database schema.
+It must be legal, i.e., it must satisfy all the specified integrity constraints

 ## Relational Model Concepts
 * **Attribute**: Each column in a Table.
 Attributes are the properties which define a relation. e.g., Student_Rollno, NAME,etc.
+   * {A1, A2, ..., An} - a set of attributes
+   * Di = Dom(Ai) U {?} .
+      * Dom(Ai) is **the domain of possible values** for attribute Ai.
+      * the **undefined (null) value** is denoted here by {?}.
+It means unknown / not applicable.
+It can be used to check if a value has been assigned to an attribute (the attribute could have the undefined value).
+This value doesn't have a certain data type; attribute values of different types can be compared against this value (numeric, string, etc.)
 * **Tables** – In the Relational model, **the relations are saved in the table format**.
 It is stored along with its entities.
 A table has two properties: rows and columns. **Rows represent records and columns represent attributes.**
 * **Tuple** – It is nothing but a single row of a table, which contains a single record.
 * **Relation Schema**: A relation schema represents the name of the relation with its attributes.